JuliaTrustworthyAI/.github/dev/juliacon2024/proposal.md

 - Support for multi-class problems. (students)
 - Support for more sophisticated and scalable Hessian approximations. (students)
 - Interface to MLJ for easy model training and evaluation. (students)

+### Students’ Experience

+I will also briefly report back on the students’ experience working on these projects.
+This includes the challenges they faced, the skills they acquired, and the impact they had on the Taija ecosystem.

 ## 🎯 Ongoing and Future Projects